lyzirving/FlashVideo/README.md

 # FlashVideo
-a demo to use ffmpeg, opengl es, opensl es to play music, video on Android it is a repository to record the process of studying media group on Android for me
+a demo to use ffmpeg, opengl es, opensl es to play music, video on Android. it is a repository to record the process of studying media group on Android for me.

 # Function Preview
 by now, this demo repository supports a simple music player, it uses ffmpeg to decode the music source into pcm data,